AlejandroBojaca/mini-apps/README.md

-Compound of small vanilla javaScript apps, some of them use vueJs through vueJs CDN
+Compound of small apps, some of them use vueJs through vueJs CDN